SJLeo/DMAD/README.md

   --phase PHASE         train, val, test, etc. default:train --load_path LOAD_PATH
+                        The path of load model. default:None --use_pretrain_d USE_PRETRAIN_D
+                        Using pretrain-D model to finetune new model. default:False
+  --pretrain_path PRETRAIN_PATH
-                        The path of load model. default:None --model MODEL         chooses which model to use. [cyclegan | pix2pix]. default:cyclegan
+                        The path of pretrain model. defalut:None --model MODEL         chooses which model to use. [cyclegan | pix2pix]. default:cyclegan
   --input_nc INPUT_NC   # of input image channels: 3 for RGB and 1 for